-The RCPath publication, Out-of-hours reporting of laboratory results requiring urgent clinical action to primary care: Advice to pathologists and those working in laboratory medicine (2010, see www.rcpath.org/publications), provides guidance in this area for clinical biochemistry, immunology and microbiology.
+The RCPath publication, Out-of-hours reporting of laboratory results requiring urgent clinical action to primary care: Advice to pathologists and those working in laboratory medicine (2010), provides guidance in this area for clinical biochemistry, immunology and microbiology.
 The table (below) is the current guidance for haematology.

 Cellular pathology: this indicator only relates to results on specimen types that will predictably need to be reported rapidly, for example, urgent cytology, frozen sections, transplant biopsies.
-The unexpected result (impossible to define) on other specimen types is excluded from consideration (see College draft document on Alert systems, being revised for publication at the time of preparation of this document, at www.rcpath.org/fellows/discussion-documents - log-in needed).
+The unexpected result (impossible to define) on other specimen types is excluded from consideration (see College document on Alert systems, www.rcpath.org/resourceLibrary/communication-of-unexpected-findings--urgent-reports--delayed-reports-and-the-use-of-alert-systems-in-diagnostic-cellular-pathology.html).